nus-cs2103-AY2021S2/tp/docs/UserGuide.md

    Command: `drop d/2 p/3 p/4`

 <div markdown="span" class="alert alert-info">
-:bulb: Even for batch removal, the dog must be enrolled in all of the programs, or all dogs must be enrolled in that program for the command to work.
+:bulb: Even for batch removal, the dog must be enrolled in all of the programs, or all dogs must be enrolled in that program for the command to work.<br>
 :heavy_exclamation_mark: Take note that removing multiple dogs from multiple programs at once is **NOT** allowed!
 For example, `drop d/2 d/3 p/4 p/5` is **NOT** allowed!
 </div>